sh1nu11bi/sifter/README.md

 # NOTE!!

- If a scan does not work correctly at first, remove web-protocol from target.
+ If a scan does not work correctly at first, remove web-protocol from target. eg:
  <br>
+ - use <strong>target.com</strong>
- eg. <strong>target.com</strong> - instead of http://target.com
+ - instead of <strong>https;//target.com</strong>

 ---------------------------------------------------------------------------------------------------------------------

 # Installation: